Flights Suspended Again At Gatwick Airport After Suspected Drone Sighting

-Flights at Gatwick Airport have been suspended again after another “suspected drone sighting”, an airport spokeswoman said.
+Flights at Gatwick Airport have been suspended again after another suspected drone sighting, causing more misery for passengers ahead of Christmas.

+The latest sighting happened at around 5.10pm on Friday and came after the UK’s second biggest airport re-opened earlier in day following a 32-hour shutdown, prompting the mass cancelation of flights.

 A police spokesman confirmed that flights from Gatwick have been suspended for safety reasons following “unconfirmed reports” of another drone sighting.

-Flights had resumed on Friday after at least two devices were seen hovering close to Gatwick’s runway just after 9pm on Wednesday, prompting a 32-hour shutdown and the mass cancelation of flights.
+Flights had resumed on Friday after at least two devices were seen hovering close to Gatwick’s runway just after 9pm on Wednesday.

 Some 115,000 passengers had been impacted.